ManzoorAhmedShaikh/manzoorahmedshaikh/README.md

 ---

 I'm a Python Developer specializing in Web Automation and Scraping, currently working at Net2Apps as a Python Automation Developer since 2023.
-Passionate about technology and coding, I'm always ready to tackle the next challenging project. 🚀
+Passionate about technology and coding, also create Desktop Applications with Python as well, I'm always ready to tackle the next challenging project. 🚀

 ### 👨‍💻 About Me
 - 🔭 I’m currently working on **enhancing my skills in GUI development with Python**.